Security at OsloMet

 Avoid entering private or sensitive information in calendars or as attachments.
 Such entries can be read by others.

 - Before equipment/media are sent for repair, handed over to others or discarded, all sensitive information must be deleted using the proper deletion software.
 The computer's regular deletion function is inadequate.
-Equipment must be returned to BIT for disposal or reinstallation.
+Equipment must be returned to IT Service Desk for disposal or reinstallation.

-- If the equipment you return to BIT contains internal or sensitive information, you must always indicate this on the form that must be completed when returning the equipment.
-BIT will then delete such information in a proper manner before discarding the equipment.
-Memory cards and memory sticks including internal or sensitive information must be handed over to BIT for destruction if they are not to be used by the exact same person(s).
+- If the equipment you return to IT Service Desk contains internal or sensitive information, you must always indicate this on the form that must be completed when returning the equipment.
+IT Service Desk will then delete such information in a proper manner before discarding the equipment.
+Memory cards and memory sticks including internal or sensitive information must be handed over to IT Service Desk for destruction if they are not to be used by the exact same person(s).

 - Sensitive paper documents must always be destroyed in a shredder or be put in the plastic containers with padlocks, marked with "Norsk Gjenvinning og sikkerhetsmakulering" (Norwegian Recycling and Secure Shredding).
 These are located at different locations around the campuses.